Bordered Heegaard Floer homology: Invariance and pairing: Degenerations of holomorphic curves

-\begin{proposition} Suppose that $\cM^B(\x,\y\semico\Source\semico P)$ is $1$-dimensional.
-Then for generic $J$ every holomorphic comb in $\bdy\ocM^B(\x,\y\semico\Source\semico P)$ has one of the following forms: \begin{enumerate} \item a two-story holomorphic building $(u_1,u_2)$; \item a simple holomorphic comb $(u,v)$ where $v$ is a join curve; \item a simple holomorphic comb $(u,v)$ where $v$ is a shuffle curve; \item a one-story holomorphic comb $(u,v_1,\dots,v_k)$ such that each $v_i$ is a split curve, and, furthermore, the result $\biSource_1\glue\dots\glue\biSource_k$ of pregluing the sources of $v_1,\dots,v_k$ is also a split curve; or \item a \emph{boundary degeneration}, i.e., a nodal holomorphic curve obtained by collapsing an arc or arcs in $\Source$ with boundary on $\bdy\Source$, so that every connected component of the complement of the collapsing arcs contains a puncture labeled $+$ or $-$. \end{enumerate} \end{proposition} (Recall the definitions of join curves, split curves and shuffle curves from the end of Section~\ref{sec:curves_at_east_infinity}; in particular, a join curve or a shuffle curve has only one non-trivial component, while a split curve may have arbitrarily many.)
+Some restrictions follow easily from the index formula and other simple considerations: \begin{proposition} Fix generalized generators $\x$, $\y$, $B\in\pi_2(\x,\y)$, decorated source $\Source$, and a partition $P$ so that $\cM^B(\x,\y\semico\Source\semico P)$ is $1$-dimensional.
+Then for generic $J$ every holomorphic comb in $\bdy\ocM^B(\x,\y\semico\Source\semico P)$ has one of the following forms: \begin{enumerate} \item a two-story holomorphic comb $(u_1,u_2)$; \item a simple holomorphic comb $(u,v)$ where $v$ is a join curve; \item a simple holomorphic comb $(u,v)$ where $v$ is a shuffle curve; \item a height $1$ holomorphic comb $(u,v_1,\dots,v_k)$ such that each $v_i$ is a split curve, and, furthermore, the result $\biSource_1\glue\dots\glue\biSource_k$ of pregluing the sources of $v_1,\dots,v_k$ is also a split curve; or \item a nodal holomorphic curve, obtained by degenerating some arcs with boundary on $\bdy S$. \end{enumerate} \end{proposition} (Recall the definitions of join curves, split curves and shuffle curves from the end of Section~\ref{sec:curves_at_east_infinity}; in particular, a join curve or a shuffle curve has only one non-trivial component, while a split curve may have arbitrarily many.)

-Note that in the case of boundary degenerations it follows further that each component of the resulting curve has $\pi_\DD\circ u$ non-constant on each connected component---and hence, for generic $J$, is transversally cut out.

-\begin{proof}[Proof of Proposition~\ref{prop:restrict_degens_1}] To begin with, some general remarks.
+\begin{proof}[Proof of Proposition~\ref{prop:restrict_degens_1}] We begin with some general remarks.
 Since $\pi_2(\Sigma)=0$, $\pi_2(\Sigma,\alphas)=0$ and $\pi_2(\Sigma,\betas)=0$, no disks or spheres can bubble off.
 As usual, Deligne-Mumford type degenerations, in which a closed circle or circles degenerate, are codimension $2$, and hence do not occur in these moduli spaces.
-By contrast, boundary degenerations, in which an arc with boundary on $\bdy S$ pinches, can occur in codimension $1$; this is case~(\ref{case:boundary_degen}) above.
-The statement that every component contains a puncture labeled $+$ or $-$ follows from the homological linear independence of the $\alpha$-curves and of the $\beta$-curves.
+By contrast, it is possible for an arc with boundary on $\bdy S$ to get pinched in codimension $1$ (and become a node); this is case~(\ref{case:nodal}).

 Next, suppose we have a simple holomorphic comb $(u,v)$ in $\bdy\ocM^B(\x,\y\semico\Source\semico P)$.
 Let $\Source'$ and $\biSource{}'$ denote the sources of $u$ and $v$ respectively, and let $m$ be $\abs{W(\biSource{}')}$.